brandongillett/microservices/services/README.md

 Our inter-service communication is built on a durable, event-driven foundation:

-- **In/Outbox Pattern:** We utilize an In/Outbox pattern to guarantee **at-least-once message delivery**, preventing data loss even during network partitions or service outages.
+- **In/Outbox Pattern:** We utilize an In/Outbox pattern to guarantee **at-least-once message delivery**, preventing data loss even during service outages.
 - **NATS Jetstream:** NATS Jetstream serves as the high-performance message broker, enabling fast and persistent publish/subscribe (pub/sub) capabilities.
 - **Acknowledgements:** Subscribers send acknowledgements (`ack`) upon successful event processing, confirming receipt and completion.
 - **Automated Retries:** A scheduled job periodically re-sends any failed or pending outbox events, ensuring eventual consistency.
-- **Monitoring:** Failed events are exposed as Prometheus metrics, allowing for robust monitoring and alerting.
+- **Monitoring:** Failed events are exposed as Prometheus metrics, allowing for monitoring and alerting.

 ### Implementing Service Communication